 Still, that’s not all.
-A great stereo needs an equally excellent stereo amplifier.
+A great stereo needs an equally excellent rf amplifier.

 Indeed, many people are knowledgeable about the essential components of a motorcycle stereo, including the source or deck and speakers.
 However, the amplifier is one of the elements that usually go unnoticed.
 Don’t let this deter you from seeing the component as a vital and interesting one.
 The equipment has a purpose.
 It’s best you note that a stereo amplifier plays an essential role in the quality and volume of a stereo system.